 The potential difference between the center electrode and the remote electrode, in combination with a calibration constant, is a measure of the apparent resistivity of a small volume of the formation near the borehole.
 The depth of investigation is about three inches from the tool pad.
 For mud cake less than 3/8 inch thick, the effect of mud cake on tool response is small and can generally be ignored.
 With flushed zone thickness of two to three inches.
 The tool reads flushed zone resistivity (Rxo) directly.

-The tool design is very similar except for a modified guard electrode arrangement.
+The tool design is very similar to the MLLC except for a modified guard electrode arrangement.
 A second ring of guard electrodes, in addition to those used in the Microlaterolog arrangement, is included.
 The beam electrode and the guard electrodes also have larger cross-section areas.
 This configuration is referred to as a shielded guard device.

 A voltage of constant intensity is applied to the beam electrode.
 A controlled supply of current is applied to the guard electrode to maintain zero potential between the shield and the beam electrode.
 The additional focusing shield constricts the current beam from the center electrode even more than with the Microlaterolog tool.
 A greater thickness of mud cake is thus penetrated with little change in the shape of the current beam from the center electrode.

 center electrode and the remote return electrode in combination

 with a calibration constant gives the resistivity of a small

 volume of the formation.
 The improved focusing gives the Proximity

 Log a greater depth of investigation and most of the tool response

 is received from a distance of six to ten inches from the pad.